ZettaIO/cachet-client/README.md

 ## Contributing

-Do not hesitete opening issues or submit completed or partial pull requests.
+Do not hesitate opening issues or submit completed or partial pull requests.
 Contributors of all experience levels are welcome.